History of transport: Trade

-Often cities as well as their surrounding agricultural areas are typically are not self-sufficient for agriculture.
-Because of this, people living in these regions had forced to trade with either other cities, nomads, or other pastoralists.
-People would usually trade one another for things like raw materials, (such as metals like tin, bronze, copper, or iron ore) or animals.
+Often, cities and their surrounding agricultural areas are not self-sufficient for agriculture.
+Because of this, people living in these regions were forced to trade with other cities, nomads, or pastoralists.
+People usually traded for raw materials such as tin, bronze, copper, iron ore, or animals.
 An "intercontinental model" of world trade, "between 1500 and 1800 on the basis of interregional competition in production and trade" was proposed by Frederic Mauro, but the early existence of it was already observed by Dudley North in the year 1691.
 This world market of trade, as well as the flow of finances throughout, spanned out an interconnected throughout the entire globe, permitted the intersectoral and intersectional regional divisions of both generated competition, and labor.

 Through the water frontier, many people throughout history have traveled by water as much as they have by land.
 Along with this, quite a large number of individuals relied on the sea and maritime trade, raiding, piracy, or smuggling for survival.
 Littoral peoples, reflecting symbiosis of both land and sea, would often have more in common with one another than they would with their neighboring islands.
 Throughout centuries in the past, water supplied the cheapest, and sometimes the only means of transporting bulk materials on a large scale, and it was also the most secure way to ensure transport over long distances.
 Because of this, the proximity of the sea drew Southeast Asians to participate in long-distance trade, but it was not only water that linked the shores to one another - seafaring people, along with traders contributed to these trade routes as well.